-1. Register your application as an Azure AD application.
+45. Register your application as an Azure AD application.
 (Access to key vaults is managed by Azure AD.)
 This can be done through the Azure management portal.

-Alternatively, if you want your application to authenticate using a certificate instead of a password or client secret, you can use the New-AzureRmADApplication PowerShell cmdlet.
+Alternatively, if you want your application to authenticate using a certificate instead of a password or client secret, you can use the New-AzADApplication PowerShell cmdlet.
 The certificate that you register with Azure Key Vault needs only your public key.
-(Your application will use the private key.)
+Your application will use the private key.

-2. Give the registered application access to the key vault by creating a new service principal.
+46. Give the registered application access to the key vault by creating a new service principal.
 You can do this using the following PowerShell commands:

-powershell \$sp = New-AzureRmADServicePrincipal -ApplicationId "<Application ID guid>" Set-AzureRmKeyVaultAccessPolicy -VaultName "<VaultName>" -ServicePrincipalName \$sp.ServicePrincipalNames[0] -PermissionsToSecrets all -ResourceGroupName "<KeyVault Resource Group>"
+powershell \$sp = New-AzADServicePrincipal -ApplicationId "<Application ID guid>" Set-AzKeyVaultAccessPolicy -VaultName "<VaultName>" -ServicePrincipalName \$sp.ServicePrincipalNames[0] -PermissionsToSecrets all -ResourceGroupName "<KeyVault Resource Group>" []{custom-style=Code}

-Include the key vault as a configuration source in your application by calling the AzureKeyVaultConfigurationExtensions.AddAzureKeyVault extension method when you create an IConfigurationRoot instance.
-Note that calling AddAzureKeyVault will require the application ID that was registered and given access to the key vault in the previous steps.
+47. Include the key vault as a configuration source in your application by calling the Microsoft.Extensions.Configuration.AzureKeyVaultConfigurationExtensions.AddAzureKeyVault extension method when you create an Microsoft.Extensions.Configuration.IConfigurationRoot instance.
+Note that calling AddAzureKeyVault requires the application ID that was registered and given access to the key vault in the previous steps.